mobilemind/OpenInlets/README.md

 Each bookmarklet does some rudimentary check and then redirects to an app using a URL protocol scheme.

++ **IsItAws** - Does _not_ use a URL protocol scheme.
+Rather it uses the lambda [IsItOnAWS.com] functions created by Tim Bray.
+For details, see [Is it on AWS?
+Domain Identification Using AWS Lambda][IsItOnAWS Blog Post].
 + **OpenIn1Password** - Uses the `ophttp://` or `ophttps://` URL protocol scheme for 1Password.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.